Mondo Cane: Influence

 The film spawned several direct sequels, starting with Jacopetti and Prosperi's own Mondo Cane 2 (also known as Mondo Pazzo), released the following year.
 Much later, in the 1980s, two more emerged: Mondo Cane Oggi: L'Orrore Continua and Mondo Cane 2000: L'Incredible.
-The films continued into the nineties with two follow-ups from German filmmaker Uwe Schier; despite the fact that they were the fifth and sixth installments, they were titled Mondo Cane IV and Mondo Cane V.
+The films continued into the nineties with two follow-ups from German filmmaker Uwe Schier; despite the fact that they were the fifth and sixth installments, they were titled Mondo Cane IV and Mondo Cane V. Mondo Cane IV is partially made up of footage taken from the 1989 film Death Scenes.

 As well as encouraging sequels, Mondo Canes shock-exploitation-documentary-exquisite corpse style is credited with starting a whole genre: the mondo film.
 Examples include Mondo Bizarro, Mondo Daytona, Mondo Freudo (1966), Mondo Mod, Mondo Infame, Mondo New York, and Mondo Hollywood; later examples include the Faces of Death series.

 The film also inspired lampooning, including Mr. Mike's Mondo Video, written by Saturday Night Lives Michael O'Donoghue and starring members of the contemporary cast of the program.

 In 2010, Mike Patton released a musical album of cover versions of 1950s and 1960s Italian music, also titled Mondo Cane.